melinda2109/orange_frontend/01_introduction/01_git_initial_setup.md

 git config --global user.name "maria_rsc"
 ```

 - **Explanation**: This command sets your Git username globally.
-It means Git will use "Andrei Popescu" as your name for all commits made on your machine, unless overridden in a specific repository.
+It means Git will use "maria_rsc" as your name for all commits made on your machine, unless overridden in a specific repository.

 ```bash
 git config --global user.email "mariarascol21@gmail.com"